The United States reinstated economic sanctions on Iran after President Donald Trump abandoned a landmark nuclear deal in May 2018.

 Iran's currency woes have also led to shortages of imported goods and products that are made with raw materials from abroad, most notably babies' nappies.

 Living costs have risen dramatically

-The price rises have led to long queues at government-subsidised grocery shops, particularly for rationed meat.
-In an attempt to lower prices, the government has banned livestock exports, flown in hundreds of thousands of cows and sheep from abroad.
-But analysts say some Iranian farmers are selling meat in neighbouring countries to obtain foreign hard currency.
+The price rises led to long queues at government-subsidised grocery shops, particularly for rationed meat.
+In an attempt to lower prices, the government banned livestock exports, flew in hundreds of thousands of cows and sheep from abroad.

 In November 2019, the government unexpectedly announced it was cutting petrol subsidies.
 It said the price of petrol would rise by 50% to 15,000 rials a litre ($0.12; £0.09 at the unofficial market exchange rate), and that drivers of private cars would be allowed to purchase only 60 litres each month before the price rose to 30,000 rials.

 Mr Rouhani said the $2.5bn in savings would allow the government to provide additional help to 18 million families.
 But the price rises caused widespread anger, and hundreds of thousands of people took to the streets across Iran.